MichaelCade/90DaysOfDevOps/Days/day70.md

 Our next step at least on Day 1 of v1 of the software deployment is we need to make sure we are pulling the correct code base to the correct environment.
 This could be pulling elements from the software repository (DockerHub) but it is more than likely that we are also pulling additional configuration from maybe another code repository, the configuration for the application for example.
 In the diagram below we are pulling the latest release of the software from DockerHub and then we are releasing this to our environments whilst possibly picking up configuration from a Git repository.
 Our CD tool is performing this and pushing everything to our environment.

-It is most likely that this is not done at the same time. i.e we would go to a staging environment run against this with our own configuration make sure things are correct and this could be a manual step for testing or it could again be automated (lets go with automated) before then allowing this code to be deployed into production.
+It is most likely that this is not done at the same time. i.e we would go to a staging environment run against this with our configuration to make sure things are correct and this could be a manual step for testing or it could again be automated (let's go with automated) before then allowing this code to be deployed into production.

 ![](Images/Day70_CICD6.png)